 - Due to the vasodilation effect, droperidol can cause a transient hypotension that is usually self-limiting and can be treated effectively with leg elevated position and IV fluids.
 Droperidol may cause tachycardia which usually does not require pharmacologic intervention. - Some patients may experience unpleasant sensations manifested as restlessness, hyperactivity, or anxiety following droperidol administration.
 This is called akathisia and is treated with diphenhydramine. - Extra-pyramidal reactions have been noted hours to days after treatment. - Rare instances of neuroleptic malignant syndrome have been known to occur following treatment using droperidol.

-Dosage and Administration Agitation/Combative
+Agitation/Combative

-IV/IM route: 5-10 mg slow IV or IM administration.
-May repeat x1 after 5 minutes to a maximum cumulative dose of 15 mg prior to base contact.
-CONTACT BASE before additional dosing or other medication administration.
+IV/IM route: 5 mg slow IV or IM administration.
+Dose may be repeated x1 after 5 minutes.
+CONTACT BASE for additional sedation orders.

 Less than 12 years, CONTACT BASE